 1001 shades of Pounamu: Varieties of Greenstone

-A common misconception about New Zealand pounamu aka greenstone
+A common misconception about New Zealand pounamu/greenstone

-Pounamu is generally categorised into four varieties: inanga, kahurangi, kawakawa and tangiwai.
+Pounamu is generally categorised into four main varieties:

-There are so many colours and shades that fluctuate between these four varieties, there are too many to define - and sometimes qualities of two varieties can be found in the same stone - but this is the very reason that no two pieces of pounamu are alike, making them all uniquely special.
+There are so many colours and shades that fluctuate between these four varieties, too many to define - and sometimes qualities of two varieties can be found in the same stone - but this is the very reason that no two pieces of pounamu are alike, making them all uniquely special.

-Flower Stone
+Marsden Flower

 Caused by the edge (rind) of the stone being oxidised, flower stone appears to have blooms of colouration throughout the stone.
 The colours of these blooms can range from grey and green to vibrant yellow and orange.
 This characteristic is unique to nephrite from this part of the world and is considered to be a prized variety of pounamu.